bham-carpentries/python-fundamentals/index.md

 {: .prereq}

 ### Getting Started
-To get started, follow the directions on the "[Setup](setup/)" page to download data and install a Python interpreter.
+To get started, follow the directions on the "[Setup](setup/)" page to install a Python interpreter.